-- Owning, possessing, or using any kind of mechanically propelled vehicle, moped, motorbike, waterborne craft, aircraft, or aerial device (including drones) - Owning or occupying land or buildings, unless you're using it as a temporary accommodation - Loss to your own property, or property in your care, custody or control (for example, something you borrowed or rented from someone else) - Firearms - Your liability as an employer, or under a contract (unless you would have been liable if that contract didn't exist) - Your liability to any member of your immediate family or a person you're travelling with - · Legal costs for criminal proceedings - · Punitive, exemplary or aggravated damages or any fine or penalty - · Legal costs incurred by the party to whom you are liable - Anything you, or a relevant person, did or omitted that was malicious, intentional, or unlawful - · A relevant person's physical injuries - · Animals that you, or a relevant person, own, are caring for, or are in control of - Acts of terrorism - Anything under E. General exclusions things we never cover (page 67)
+- Owning, possessing, or using any kind of mechanically propelled vehicle, moped, motorbike, waterborne craft, aircraft, or aerial device (including drones) - Owning or occupying land or buildings, unless you're using it as a temporary accommodation - Loss to your own property, or property in your care, custody or control (for example, something you borrowed or rented from someone else) - Firearms - Your liability as an employer, or under a contract (unless you would have been liable if that contract didn't exist) - Your liability to any member of your immediate family or a person you're travelling with - · Legal costs for criminal proceedings - Punitive, exemplary or aggravated damages or any fine or penalty - · Legal costs incurred by the party to whom you are liable - Anything you, or a relevant person, did or omitted that was malicious, intentional, or unlawful - A relevant person's physical injuries - · Animals that you, or a relevant person, own, are caring for, or are in control of - Acts of terrorism - Anything under E. General exclusions things we never cover (page 67)

-Optional: Cruise cover
+D.12 Optional: Cruise cover

 You can add optional cover to some of the benefits in this policy for unexpected events that happen when you take a cruise.
+By adding this cover, the benefits and sub-limits of the policy are extended to cover you for cruises.